Social Media

 Create frequent engagement

-- Ask questions, post quizzes, ask for student opinions.
+• Ask questions, post quizzes, ask for opinions, have a conversation.
 Engagement requires interaction.

 Promote awareness